 The rest of the year passes without any wild motorcycle chases or gun fights.
 Not a single scientist tries to take credit for Pauline’s findings and there aren’t any hired goons sent by the corporations or drug lords to silence Sam or Pauline.

-Instead, Sam convinces Pauline to accept that anyone who claims to understands DIM should understand why it’s illogical to expect DIM sufferers to listen to anyone, especially two nobodies who never attended a single science class.
+Instead, Sam convinces Pauline to accept that anyone who claims to understands DIM should understand why it’s illogical to expect DIM sufferers to listen to anyone, especially two nobodies with three science courses between them.

 The final scene opens with the camera focused on Pauline’s back.
 Suddenly, there’s a loud pop that sounds like a gunshot.
 When Pauline turns around, she’s pouring champagne into two glasses.